 My child did not qualify for free or reduced lunch before.
 What happens now?

-- Your child will receive free meals (2) each school day.
+- Your child will receive two (2) free meals each school day.

 - We ask that you fill out the new "Family Household Survey" form that will allow us to make sure we have the right information for other programs.

 - You no longer have to worry about negative balances and having to make payments at school, unless your child purchases additional meals or ala carte items.